queryluke/masseffect-5e/static/data/tools/armorsmiths_workbench.md

 cost: 6000
 ---

-An armorsmith's workbench allows you to work with alloys and ceramic plates, letting you to reshape armor for different races, repair damage, or install armor mods.
+An armorsmith's workbench allows you to work with alloys and ceramic plates, letting you reshape armor for different races, repair damage, or install armor mods.

 __Components__.
 All the necessary tools to work with medium and heavy armor.